Morgan Wootten: Coaching career

 In 1956, Wootten was hired as a history teacher and the coach of the football and basketball teams at DeMatha Catholic High School in Hyattsville, Maryland.
 Led by star player John Austin, the basketball team won its first conference title in 1961 and the national high school championship in 1962.
 In 1965, Wootten made national headlines when his DeMatha team beat Lew Alcindor's Power Memorial Academy and ended its 71-game winning streak.

 Although his football teams had won three league titles, Wootten decided to focus on basketball after the 1968 season.
 He continued to teach world history to every DeMatha freshman until reducing his class load in 1980.

 When he retired in 2002, Wootten's career coaching record stood at 1,274-192.
 In 46 seasons as the head coach of DeMatha basketball, he won five high school national championships, 22 Washington, D.C. titles, and 33 WCAC championships.
 Wootten has the second most wins as a head coach in the history of boys high school basketball, behind Robert Hughes.

 Wootten never had a losing record, with his worst performance coming in the 1957–58 season, when DeMatha went 17–11, the only year his team did not have at least 20 wins.
 He had two perfect seasons, the first coming in 1977-78 (28-0) and the other in 1990-91 (30-0).

 More than a dozen of Wootten's players went on to play in the NBA, including Adrian Dantley and Danny Ferry.
-Mike Brey, head coach of Notre Dame Fighting Irish men's basketball, also played under Wootten.
+Mike Brey, former head coach of the Notre Dame Fighting Irish men's basketball team, also played under Wootten.

 UCLA basketball coach John Wooden (1910–2010) described his admiration for Wootten when he said, "I know of no finer coach at any level – high school, college or pro.
 I stand in awe of him."
 In 2000, Wootten became the third high school coach to be inducted into the Naismith Memorial Basketball Hall of Fame, and the first to be admitted solely as a high school coach.
 His overall record at the time was 1,210 wins and 183 losses.
 Wootten was one of the founders of the McDonald's All-American Game, whose annual player of the year award is named in his honor.

 During his coaching career at DeMatha, located just 2 mi away from his alma mater, he received job offers from North Carolina State, Georgetown, and American, as well as interest from Duke, Wake Forest, and Virginia.
 Wootten turned down the offers, according to Sports Illustrated, because the Maryland job, which was not forthcoming, was the only college job he wanted.

+Upon retiring, DeMatha hired former player and 1991 graduate Mike Jones who led the Stags from 2002 to 2021 after spending four seasons an assistant under Wootten.